yingfeng23/yingfeng23.github.io/_pages/about.md

 I am an **Assistant Professor in Sport Business and Management** at the <a href="https://www.birmingham.ac.uk/staff/profiles/sportex/feng-ying">School of Sport, Exercise and Rehabilitation Sciences</a>, University of Birmingham.
 My research interests cover technology innovation, human-machine interaction, service marketing, sport marketing, and consumer well-being.

-Before joining Birmingham, I served as a Lecturer (Assistant Professor) in Marketing at the University of Southampton and the University of East Anglia.
+Before joining Birmingham, I served as a Lecturer (Assistant Professor) in Marketing at Business School of the University of Southampton and the University of East Anglia.

 I have completed my **Ph.D. in Digital Technologies** at <a href="https://www.lborolondon.ac.uk/institutes/digital-technologies/">Institute for Digital Technologies</a>, Loughborough University, London campus.